Skip to content

 What does a Plate Change mean on a One Check report?

-• Pass - This means there is no record of any plate changes on the vehicle and, assuming everything else checks out okay, can proceed safely with the purchase.
+• Pass - This means there is no record of any plate changes on the vehicle and, assuming everything else checks out okay, the sale can proceed safely.

-• Warning - This means the plate has been changed at some point and requires further investigation.
-Although a plate change may simply be the result of a car owner wanting a new plate or needing to replace a damaged one, there are situations where a plate change can indicate something more significant about a car’s history.
+• Warning - This means the plates have been changed at some point and this requires further investigation.
+Although a number plate change may simply be the result of a car owner wanting a new plate or needing to replace a damaged one, there are situations in which a license plate change can indicate something more significant about a car’s history.

-If you buy a car with a plate change, it’s important to ensure that the new licence plates are properly registered to the car and that all the necessary paperwork is up to date.
-In most cases, the seller should provide you with the updated registration paperwork and documentation to show that the new plates are properly registered to the vehicle but if they do not, ensure that the:
+If the car you're buying has had its number plates changed, it’s important to ensure that the new licence plates are properly registered to the car and that all the necessary paperwork is up to date.
+In most cases, the seller should provide you with the updated registration paperwork and documentation to show that the new plates are properly registered to the vehicle.
+If they don't, ensure that:

-• V5C logbook date matches (which shows the current registration number and the previous one if there was a plate change)
+• The V5C logbook date matches (which shows the current registration number, and the previous one if there was a plate change)

 For more information on Car Cloning read here.